Skip to main content

 "Content-Type": "application/json"

-Now, with the integrationKey, schemaName, and schemaVersion we received from SyncHive, let's create our Message.
+Now, with the integrationKey, schemaName, and schemaVersion we received from SyncHive, let's create our message.
 The shapeName categorizes the data we're sending, and in this case, we're using Product.

-Here's an example of the webhook data transformed into a Message:
+Here's an example of the webhook data transformed into a message:

 {